Are We Ready To Pay The Price For Revival?

 “Prayer of that kind always leads to action.
 In this case it kindled a burning desire to make Christ’s salvation known to the heathen.
 It led to the beginning of modern foreign missions.
 From that one small village community more than one hundred missionaries went out in twenty-five years.
 We will look in vain elsewhere for anything to match it in anything like the same extent.”

-Finney depended more upon the prayers of fathers Nash and Clary to bring down Holy Ghost revival than upon his own resistless logic.
-So accustomed are we today to the Laodicean condition of the Church that the all-pervading influence of prayer in Finney’s time amazes us.
+Finney depended more upon the prayers of Nash and Clary to bring down Holy Ghost revival than upon his own resistless logic.
+So accustomed are we today to the Laodicean condition of the church that the all-pervading influence of prayer in Finney’s time amazes us.

 Mr. Moody, it is said, would not accept an invitation to conduct a mission unless he was given positive assurance that the way would be prepared by prayer.

-In the south of Wales, shortly before the great revival there in the early years of the present century, three hundred extra prayer groups were formed.
+In the south of Wales, shortly before the great revival there, three hundred extra prayer groups were formed.
 Wales, in fact, became almost like one great prayer meeting.
 What was the result?
 Within two months seventy thousand turned to the Lord.